germanescobar/http-server/README.md

 server.setHandler( new MyHandler() );
 ````

-If you don't provide a @net.gescobar.httpserver.Handler@ implementation, the default one (that returns status 200 OK with no content) will be used.
+If you don't provide a `net.gescobar.httpserver.Handler` implementation, the default one (that returns status 200 OK with no content) will be used.

 That's it!
 As you can see, it's a simple, yet powerful design that will allow you to handle HTTP requests.
 You can extend it to provide new services such as static resources handling, session management and routing.